Contents

-From the 1st of January 2021, terminated employees may be asked to provide an Employment Separation Certificate when applying for government income support (AKA Centrelink payments).
+From the 1st of January 2025, terminated employees may be asked to provide an Employment Separation Certificate when applying for government income support (also known as Centrelink payments).
 If you have lost your job and wish to apply for unemployment benefits, ask your employer for an Employment Separation Certificate.
-If you are an employer who has had to let an employee go, you should provide an Employment Separation Certificate to your terminated employee.
+Likewise, if you are an employer who has had to let an employee go, you should provide an Employment Separation Certificate to your terminated employee.

-This article will give you the lowdown on Employment Separation Certificates, what they are, what you need to do if a former employee asks for one, and how you can provide them as an employer.
+This article will give you the lowdown on Employment Separation Certificates – what they are, what you need to do if a former employee asks for one, and how you can provide them as an employer in today’s digital and regulatory environment.

 Employment Separation Certificates

-An Employment Separation Certificate is a Services Australia Form that outlines the basic details about a former employee’s employment.
-It covers things such as:
+An Employment Separation Certificate is a Services Australia Form that outlines the essential details about a former employee’s time with your business.
+It typically covers:

-• The reason for separation of employment – this could for a variety of reasons, such as genuine redundancy due a shortage of work, a contract coming to an end, unsatisfactory performance, misconduct, or resignation
+- The reason for the separation – this could be due to genuine redundancy because of a shortage of work, a contract coming to an end, unsatisfactory performance, misconduct, or resignation

-• Details of their final pay and any related entitlements, such as any accrued annual leave entitlements and/or redundancy pay
+- Details of their final pay and any related entitlements, such as accrued annual leave or redundancy pay

 When Do You Need To Provide An Employment Separation Certificate?

-The purpose of an Employment Separation Certificate is to help Services Australia assess your claim for income support accurately and ensure individuals are receiving the correct amount in benefits.
+The primary purpose of an Employment Separation Certificate is to assist Services Australia in assessing your claim for income support accurately, ensuring that individuals receive the correct amount in benefits.

-In the majority of cases, you may be asked to fill out an Employment Separation Certificate, after an employee’s time working with you comes to an end, regardless of the reason.
-However, there are some other situations in which an employee that is still working for you may ask for an Employment Separation Certificate, such as if their work hours have been reduced or if their employment type has changed from full-time to casual work.
+In most cases, you will be asked to complete an Employment Separation Certificate once an employee’s engagement with your business ends, irrespective of the reason.
+However, there are circumstances when an employee who is still working for you may also request the certificate – for instance, if their work hours have been significantly reduced or if their employment status has changed from full-time to casual.

-It’s always a good idea to have your employees’ information readily accessible and in a format that is easy to understand.
-This way, you can avoid the headache involved with digging through your records and interpreting the information required to complete the Employment Separation Certificate.
-Remember, it is a legal requirement that you keep employee records for 7 years under section 535 of the Fair Work Act 2009
+It’s always a good idea to have your employees’ information readily accessible and stored in a clear, easy-to-understand format.
+This will save you the headache of rummaging through records when you need to complete an Employment Separation Certificate.
+Remember, it is a legal requirement to retain employee records for 7 years under section 535 of the Fair Work Act 2009.
+To further help manage your records and understand your obligations, consider reading our guide on Employment Contracts.

 Do Casual Employees Need A Separation Certificate?

-If you receive a request to produce an Employment Separation Certificate by a casual employee, the same rules apply.
-You will need to produce the certificate and provide it to the relevant body.
+If you receive a request to produce an Employment Separation Certificate from a casual employee, the same rules apply.
+You must produce the certificate and provide it to the appropriate authority.

-In addition to this, you may also receive a request for an employee’s information from Centrelink.
+Additionally, you might also receive a request for an employee’s information directly from Centrelink.

 How Do I Provide An Employment Separation Certificate?

-Employers can submit an Employment Separation Certificate online using Centrelink Business Online Services.
-For detailed information, you can visit Service Australia’s help for employers page or their step-by-step guide to submitting an Employment Separation Certificate online.
+Employers can now submit an Employment Separation Certificate online using the updated Centrelink Business Online Services platform, which has been enhanced for improved security and ease of use in 2025.
+For detailed information, you can visit Services Australia’s help for employers page or follow their step-by-step guide to submitting an Employment Separation Certificate online.

-If you cannot use Centrelink Business Online Services for any reason, you can fill out the Employment Separation Certificate form and hand it back to the employee.
-Department of Human Services will also receive fax copies of the form.
+If you are unable to use Centrelink Business Online Services for any reason, you can complete the Employment Separation Certificate form and provide a hard copy to the employee.
+The Department of Human Services also accepts faxed copies of the form.

 Do You Have To Provide An Employment Separation Certificate?